Home » Soldering Litz Wire

 Please click each of the Taps below.

-Making soldered litz wire is of as following.
+Making a soldering litz wire is of as following.

 – Please dip the litz wire without removing enamel coating into the soldering jar(=pot).